hadi77ir/go-mq/README.md

 - **Explicit Acknowledgments**: Full control over message acknowledgment and negative acknowledgment
 - **Dead Letter Queues**: Built-in support for dead letter topics/queues
 - **TLS Support**: Secure connections with configurable TLS settings
+- **Resilient Operations**: Exponential backoff with automatic RabbitMQ reconnection for publish/consume paths

 ## Thread Safety

 `mq.Broker` implementations are designed for concurrent use.
 Each adapter leverages the shared connection pool so that every `Publish`, `Consume`, or queue-management call borrows its own client connection/channel and releases it once finished.
 This means a single `Broker` instance can be reused across goroutines without external locking while remaining safe to close when those goroutines finish.
+Combined with the new `mq.RetryPolicy`, brokers can continuously retry transient failures while allowing callers to cap attempts or tune backoff windows.

 ## Supported Brokers